If in the "Frames" option, use the buttons at left to move

 apples that cause all these problems for the rest of us.

-E-Bay Auctions is by far the largest and most successful of the
+the largest and most successful of the

 Internet Auction sites to date.
 They have a large Stamp and Coin